grafana/grafana/docs/sources/upgrade-guide/upgrade-v10.0/index.md

 ### Role-based access control changes

-Role-based access control (RBAC) is always enabled and we removed the option to disable it.
+Role-based access control (RBAC) is now always enabled in Grafaaa 10 and we've removed the option to disable it, no action needs to be taken.

-When you upgrade to Grafana 10, no action needs to be taken.
-However, if you decide to **downgrade again** for any reason and **disable RBAC**, you would need to take some action next time you upgrade.
+However, if you decide to **downgrade** for any reason and **disable RBAC**, you will need to run through the following guide before upgrading again.

 The aforementioned sequence of actions (upgrade, downgrade, disable RBAC, upgrade again) causes legacy access control and role-based access control systems to be out of sync.
 As a side effect, permissions for some Grafana resources, like dashboards, might be lost.